 For the health of our community, Council requires all temporary food businesses to apply for permission to operate at events in our City.
 Council's Environmental Health team regularly inspect food businesses at local markets, festivals and other events.

-Complete an Application To Sell Food and return it to Council's Health and Environment team at least 2 weeks before the event.
+Complete an Application To Sell Food and return it to Council's Health and Environment team at least two (2) weeks before the event.
 Approved operators need to follow the NSW Food Authority's Food Handling Guidelines for Temporary Events.

 Food Safety Newsletter